xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 We provide a functionality to extract multiple snippets from the provided content of a document.

-This is roughly equivalent to splitting the document into multiple parts.
+The system uses Natural language processing (NLP) algorithms to split the document into multiple parts.

-We try to have natural language boundaries between snippets as far as possible.
-For example while the algorithm tries to split at sentence boundaries it doesn't do so by naively splitting based on dots as they are also e.g. used with abbreviations.
-Instead it uses a natural language aware approach.
+Currently, automatic splitting works only with one language set when the system is set up; by default, it is English.
+If you need another one, please contact us.

-Currently the splitting will only work reliable well with text of the language configured by Xayn for a specific tenant (i.e. a specific front office/back office instance pair).
-We are currently working on integrating language detection to make this more convenient usable and allow having documents of different languages in the same system.
+We are working to add support for multiple languages to our text-splitting algorithms.